Grimes IT provides technical services to web-based businesses.

 Databases

-Data is the core of a web business, and it needs to be stored and used in a secure and efficient way.
+Data is the core of a web business, and it needs to be stored and used in a practical, secure and efficient way.

 Business logic and APIs